yukaberry/portfolio_tanzania_water_pumps/findings/analysis.md

 ![roc_auc_chartxgb](/image/auc_roc_chart_xgb.PNG)

-## 6.5 Summary of XGB model's evaluation
+## 6.5 The summary of XGB model's evaluation

 Overall, as you see above evaluation results of XGB model, it is reliable and stable to predict pumps categories.F1 has improved by 2% after resampling dataset and tuning a model.
 However, it shows that there is still some room to be improved especially in "Nedd repair"'s recall score.
 This class is only about 7 % of the whole dataset, which made the model difficult to learn even after upsampling.